souldanger/jekyll-pwa-workbox/README.md

 [![MIT license](http://img.shields.io/badge/license-MIT-orange.svg)](http://opensource.org/licenses/MIT)
 # Jekyll PWA Workbox Plugin

-A Jekyll plugin that makes your PWA / Website available offline and allows you to install on desktop or mobile*.
+A Jekyll plugin that makes your PWA / Website available offline and allows you to install on desktop and mobile*.
-It uses a Workbox service worker, generates and injects a precache list and takes care of the registration process in a secure way.
+It uses a Workbox service worker, generates and injects a precache list and handles the registration process in a secure way.
 _* does not fully work with iOS/Safari to date_

 The plugin was originally developed by [Lavas Project](https://github.com/lavas-project/jekyll-pwa).